-The following adjustments are approximately correct when using a fuel containing 18-25% lubricant and 10-30% nitromethane.
+The general course of adjustment procedure is shown in the ADJUSTING CHART and is correct for a fuel containing 20% lubricant and 15-30% nitromethane.

-Bear in mind that fuels containing relatively large percentages of power-boosting nitromethane operate at richer mixture settings than are needed for mild fuels and will, therefore, require the Needle Valve to be readjusted accordingly.
+Bear in mind that fuels containing relatively large percentages of power-boosting nitromethane operate at richer mixture settings than are needed for mild fuels and will, therefore, require the High-Speed Needle Valve to be readjusted accordingly.
 The type and percentage of lubricant used is also a factor here, as noted later in these instructions.